geojeff/busser/README.md

 =====================

-In the short-term, certainly within the timeframe for 0.1.x incremental releases, focus will be on getting Waiter to work with SproutCore master, the development target, for running and building the "test controls" SproutCore app in the SproutCore 1.7 release, using an Ace theme.
+In the short-term, certainly within the timeframe for 0.1.x incremental releases, focus will be on getting Busser to work with SproutCore master, the development target, for running and building the "test controls" SproutCore app in the SproutCore 1.7 release, using an Ace theme.